All in the Family, Lisa and Lauren, ACTA2 Mutation

 I was seen at the same hospital where I’d given birth only six days earlier to our healthy baby girl, Lauren.
 The diagnosis took some time and I later learned that I lay in that hospital bed like a ticking time bomb; not just for a few minutes or hours, but overnight.
 Nobody could diagnose the strange, seemingly unrelated cluster of symptoms that I was experiencing.
 At 8 am we learned my blood work was normal and was told that I could go home.
 Arriving to start his shift for the day, a radiologist examined my chest CT as I was getting dressed to leave.
 He found what nobody else had - an aortic dissection.
 When they told me, I was instantly terrified.
 My father had died of complications related to surgical repair of an abdominal aortic dissection when he was only 45 and I was just 19.

 I was rushed to the Hazal McCallion Institute for Heart Health at Trillium Health Centre in Mississauga, Ontario, where I underwent highly complex surgery.
-Deep hypothermia was induced and my brain was without oxygenated blood for close to ninety minutes; a recipe for brain damage.
+Deep hypothermia was induced and the 8-hour surgery began.
 The dissection ran from the root of the aorta, through the arch, and down through the descending aorta.
-The arteries going to my head and neck were tearing from the aorta and there was very little healthy tissue to work with.
-I had been bleeding internally and suffered two strokes before the operation had even begun.
 When it was all done, the surgeon advised my husband that I’d likely be in coma for two to three weeks.
 I surprised everyone by waking the following morning.

 The surgery was a tremendous success, but I had a long recovery ahead of me.
-One stroke had taken part of my vision another had caused paresis in my right side.
 I was in hospital for two months.
 My husband was running the house and taking care of two kids.
 One was just new to the world and her mummy was not with her.
 Ken worked hard to hold it all together.
 He would visit me daily, work as much as possible, make dinners, do the laundry, entertain the kids, and then get up throughout the night to feed our newborn.

 It was truly a disaster of epic proportions for our little family.
 We found out later, that all of it could have been avoided.
 Twenty years earlier when my father passed away we were told aortic dissection was not heritable except in carriers of Marfan syndrome which he did not have.
 What happened to my father in 1991 was likely not preventable; we didn’t have the medical knowledge regarding aortic health then that we have now.